Competition Numbers, Quasi-Line Graphs and Holes: Introduction

-We call any triple~$(H, \phi, \isg)$, consisting of the graph~$H$ together with the map~$\phi$ and the subtrees~$T_i \in \isg$, \emph{a fuzzy reconstruction} of the quasi-line graph~$G$.
+We call any triple~$(H, \phi, \isg)$, consisting of the graph~$H$ together with the map~$\phi$ and the family~$\isg$ of subtrees, \emph{a fuzzy reconstruction} of the quasi-line graph~$G$.
+We call a pair of distinct vertices~$\{v,v'\} \subseteq V(G)$ \emph{fuzzy} if the pair satisfies the assumption of Property~\ref{prop:fuzzy:means:pathends}, i.e, if the two vertices are non-adjacent and there is a tree~$T\in \isg$ with~$\phi(v),\phi(v')\in V(T)$.
+In this case~$T$ is a path with endpoints~$\phi(v)$ and~$\phi(v')$.
 Figure~\ref{figure1} illustrates a reconstruction of a graph~$G$ and its fuzzy vertex pairs.

 Note that it is not necessarily possible to deduce~$G$ from the triple~$(H, \phi, \isg)$.
-To easily apply fuzzy reconstructions in our proofs, we also show in Section~\ref{char:sec:quasi-line} that quasi-line graphs have fuzzy reconstructions with various additional requirements.
+To easily apply fuzzy reconstructions in our proofs, we also show in Section~\ref{char:sec:quasi-line} that quasi-line graphs have fuzzy reconstructions with various additional properties.
 We call these pleasant reconstructions.
 Using fuzzy reconstructions we prove the conjecture of Opsut in Section~\ref{sec:quasi-line}.